 Boikanyo means to have Faith.
-The NGO was named after 2 inspirational souls: Boikanyo, a dynamic special 8 year old cerebral palsied (CP) child, and Dion Herson a philanthropist who loved giving to others.
+The NGO was named after 2 inspirational souls: Boikanyo, a dynamic special 8 year old child, and Dion Herson a philanthropist who loved giving to others.

-Nurturing vulnerable and at risk youth and their caregivers towards becoming contributing members of their family, community and society.
+Nurturing vulnerable and at risk youth through school, with a view to becoming contributing members of their family, community and society.

-We alleviate poverty through networking and partnering, introducing programs aimed at a hand up approach as opposed to a handout.
+We alleviate poverty through networking and partnering, enhancing the school curriculum by introducing programs aimed at a hands up approach.

 Boikanyo the Dion Herson Foundation’s first project was a 1000m sq vegetable garden which was established at Sediba Thuto High Primary School in Mapetla Extension.
 Five years later the vegetable garden has been handed over to the community to run.
 Today Food and Trees for Africa have stepped in to take the garden up another notch.
 This project afforded access and opportunities to interact and engage with residents in the area and we got insight into the multi-factorial challenges facing children and teenagers growing up in such dire poverty.
 The children (and caregivers) whom we assist generally live in child/grandmother and sick mother headed households.
 Dire poverty, starvation, crime, abuse, sugar daddies and drugs are but some of the problems in the area.

 Our Have a Heart Campaign sees acts of random kindness directed towards families living in dire poverty.
 We collect donations, take children on outings, and fund initiatives under this umbrella.